 A: The bridge required to achieve the grade separation over Holly Acres Road is a minor structure compared to the bridge required to achieve a grade separation over the Queensway.
 The Holly Acres bridge is estimated cost \$6.7 M while grade separations over the Queensway were estimated cost \$35 M. 3.4 Q: Why was the Transitway not located on the south side of the highway?
-3.5 A: This study examined four potential routes for the location of the Transitway, including a route south of the highway.
+A: This study examined four potential routes for the location of the Transitway, including a route south of the highway.
 The assessment and evaluation of these four routes considered impacts to the natural and social/cultural environments as well as technical considerations.
 Based on this assessment and evaluation, it was found that the cost associated with locating the Transitway on the south side of the highway was not justifiable given the availability of other route alternatives that satisfied study objectives and did not result in impacts that could not be mitigated through design.
 For more information, review the AECERA Report.
-Q: If MTO is providing land to the City for this project, can the City just simply build the 3.3 Transitway on the highway?
-4.0 St A: The goal of this project is to remove buses from mixed traffic on Highway 417.
+3.5 Q: If MTO is providing land to the City for this project, can the City just simply build the Transitway on the highway?
+A: The goal of this project is to remove buses from mixed traffic on Highway 417.
 As such, buses cannot continue to operate on the existing highway lanes.
 An alternative involving the reconstruction of recently completed westbound highway lanes in the median was identified and evaluated.
 This alternative was not carried forward due to significant impacts to highway infrastructure and the travelling public.
-4.1 Q: Why is the station located so far away from Moodie Drive in the recommended plan?
+4.0 St ation 4.1 Q: Why is the station located so far away from Moodie Drive in the recommended plan?
 This location increases the walking distance between the station and employment lands to the north.
 A: The project team evaluated two potential station locations in the vicinity of Moodie Drive and found that a station located under Moodie Drive limits transit service flexibility (e.g. only provides a transfer function for local buses, does not accommodate shuttle service to/from employment areas, does not accommodate a Kiss-and-Ride facility etc) and limits pedestrian access and connectivity to the station.
 The Corkstown station location provides opportunities for improved pedestrian connections between the Transitway, the community and employment lands, resulting in an improved pedestrian environment.
-4.2 Q: Why is a station needed at Moodie Drive when there is already a larger, more accessible station 4.2 A: The need for a station at Moodie Drive was established in the Transportation Master Plan.
+4.2 Q: Why is a station needed at Moodie Drive when there is already a larger, more accessible station at Bayshore?
+A: The need for a station at Moodie Drive was established in the Transportation Master Plan.
 It will provide an opportunity for interconnectivity of the Transitway and local routes on Moodie as well as improve service to the adjacent development lands.
 4.3 Q: Was cost the primary factor in the decision to not recommend a station under Moodie Drive?
-4.4 A: No, the decision to recommend the Corkstown station location was based on accessibility (e.g. pedestrian, cycling and vehicle connections) and operational flexibility (e.g. shuttle services, Kissand-Ride, bus turn-around, lay-up opportunities).
-Q: Former Nortel employees did not take the bus to work because ample parking is provided.
-4.4 Q. Former reorder employees and not take the bus to work because ample parking is provided.
+A: No, the decision to recommend the Corkstown station location was based on accessibility (e.g. pedestrian, cycling and vehicle connections) and operational flexibility (e.g. shuttle services, Kiss-and-Ride, bus turn-around, lay-up opportunities).
+4.4 Q: Former Nortel employees did not take the bus to work because ample parking is provided.
 A: Comment noted.
 4.5 Q: How many pedestrians use the Moodie station on a daily basis?
 A: It is projected that 600 peak hour passenger transfers will take place by 2031.